TheHumanoidTyphoon/python-turtle-pong-game/README.md

 The game is played using the arrow keys and the `W` and `S` keys.
 The left paddle is controlled with the `W` and `S` keys, and the right paddle is controlled with the `Up` and `Down` arrow keys.
 The game can be paused by pressing the `Spacebar`, and the game can be exited at any time by pressing the `Esc` key.

 ## Contributing
 Contributions are welcome!
-Please see the contributing guidelines for more information.
+If you have any suggestions for improving the program or finding bugs, please submit an [issue](https://github.com/TheHumanoidTyphoon/python-turtle-pong-game/issues) or pull request on the [GitHub repository](https://github.com/TheHumanoidTyphoon/python-turtle-pong-game).

 ## Acknowledgments
 This project was inspired by the classic Pong game.